 LBC | CAPITAL: What is the importance of Missions Conference at LBC?

 DR. ED SCHEUERMAN: The purpose of LBC’s Missions Conference is to further impart God’s heart for the world upon the hearts of those in the LBC (Lancaster) community.
 Each year, a different theme related to missions is chosen.
 This year’s theme is just that—“God’s Heart for the World”—as we want to get back to the Bible’s message about WHY missions exists.
 In short, missions exists because God’s heart is for all of His world to glorify His Name.
 My hope is that each attendee will get a better understanding of how he/she needs to be involved in seeing Jesus proclaimed to ALL the world.

 LBC | CAPITAL: What can attendees expect to get out of Missions Conference?

-In addition to expanded chapel services (which will serve as plenary sessions), there will many events for students to get involved during the week including the following: breakout sessions, interactions with mission reps from all over the country, prayer times, service projects, a prayer walk/run, an art and culture event and an interactive kick-off event the night before the conference begins.
+In addition to expanded chapel services (which will serve as plenary sessions), there will be many events for students to get involved during the week including the following: breakout sessions, interactions with mission reps from all over the country, prayer times, service projects, a prayer walk/run, an art and culture event and an interactive kick-off event the night before the conference begins.

-LBC | CAPITAL: How will the 2021-22 chapel theme of ‘One Hope’ be connected to the theme of ‘Welcoming the Foreigner Among Us?’
+LBC | CAPITAL: How does the 2022-23 chapel theme of Count It All Joy connect to the conference theme of God’s Heart for the World?